Programming-0101/Intro-Web-Development/ReadMe.md

 >
 > - List the core programming languages used on the web
 > - Define the terms HTML, CSS and JS
-> - Identify which programming language is responsible for representing content in a web page
+> - Identify and describe 12 or more HTML elements
-> - Identify which programming language handles the presentation ("look and feel") of a web page
+> - Distinguish between tag names and attributes in HTML elements
-> - Identify which programming language provides functionality in a web page
+> - Create a simple HTML page with rudimentary content and images

 ### Delivery Plan